Recovering shared structure from multiple networks with unknown edge distributions: Numerical experiments

 The two subplots in Figure~\ref{fig:cobre:2tests} show the outcome of such a comparison.
 Each tile is colored according to the p-value returned by a two-sample t-test comparing the estimated connection weights of the schizophrenic and healthy patients within the corresponding cell.
 Tiles highlighted by colored boxes correspond to cells for which the t-test rejected at the $\alpha=0.01$ level after correcting for multiple comparisons via the Benjamini-Hochberg procedure.
 The left-hand subplot in Figure~\ref{fig:cobre:2tests} shows the p-values for the unweighted test, while the right-hand subplot shows the same procedure using the weighted estimate instead of the unweighted estimate.
-We see that after the Benjamini-Hochberg procedure, the weighted average results in more rejections than the unweighted average, and the cells identified as significant by the weighted average are fairly well confined, with a few exceptions, to those involving only a handful of the fourteen Power parcels, namely parcels 2,3,9,10 and 11.
-It is interesting to note that this community structure has emerged without any explicit encoding of network structure among the cells in the testing procedure itself.
-Of course, the cell-level tests are likely to be dependent owing to the fact that the network averages will exhibit dependence among their entries arising from the dependence in the original network data.
-The Benjamini-Yekutieli procedure, designed to control false discovery rate under such dependence, yields qualitatively similar results to those seen in Figure~\ref{fig:cobre:2tests}.
-We see that hypothesis testing based on the weighted and unweighted network averages yield appreciably different results, this time resulting in more cells rejected by the weighted average.
+We see that after the Benjamini-Hochberg procedure, the weighted average results in more rejections than the unweighted average, and rejects a strict superset of the cells rejected by the unweighted average.
+Encouragingly, the cells identified as significant by both procedures are fairly well localized, in that a few of the regions account for most of the rejected cells (e.g., region 2 alone is associated with twelve of the twenty seven cells rejected by both methods).
+This suggests that the differences between the healthy and schizophrenic populations are in fact localized to specific brain regions.
+We note that the cells rejected by the weighted procedure and accepted by the unweighted procedure are also in keeping with this localization, in that all of the seven additional cells selected by the weighted procedure are incident on at least one of regions 8, 9 or 13 (visual, fronto-parietal task control and dorsal attention, respectively).

-We conjecture that weighted network averaging will generally yield more conservative results, leading to a smaller Type I error.
-We note, however, that the differences will only manifest themselves in borderline cases, and so it will depend on the problem and the data how much the conclusions will be affected.
-Comparing the results from these two different averages can therefore also be used as an additional measure of stability, increasing our confidence in conclusions when they agree \citep{Yu2013}.